zuplo/docs/docs/articles/fastly-zuplo-host-setup.md

 ### Zuplo Configuration

-It is recommended that you use a custom domain for your Zuplo API Gateway.
-This will allow you to more easily configure your Fastly host as well as ensure that your domain is stable regardless of your Zuplo configuration.
+It's recommended that you use a custom domain for your Zuplo API Gateway.
+This will allow you to more configure your Fastly host as well as ensure that your domain is stable regardless of your Zuplo configuration.

 ### Fastly Configuration